Dueris/OriginsPaper/API-DOCS.md

 In Calio/Apoli, a PowerType is an object that defines the main logic and handling of powers for the players it has assigned to it.
-To create an instance of any class inside Calio during parsing, it reads the InstanceDefiner, which is defined by the method ``static InstanceDefiner buildDefiner()``.
+To create an instance of any class inside Calio during parsing, it reads the InstanceDefiner, which is defined by the method ``static InstanceDefiner buildFactory()``.
 InstanceDefiners are definition of a Constructor for the FactoryHolder.
 The first instance added is the first arg, the second being the second arg, etc. It also provides the key for the `"type"` field.
 However, in Calio, there is a required argument of a ResourceLocation at the beginning of the constructor your InstanceDefiner is creating, which is the `"key"` argument.
 The key argument is the argument assigned to the instance upon instance creation, named after the Namesace and Key of the json.